TwinPush/api-docs/api-concepts.md

 | Device              | `/apps/:app_id/devices/:device_id/method` |
 | Device Notifications| `/apps/:app_id/devices/:device_id/notifications/:notif_id/method` |

+## SSL

+All the requests will be done with SSL, though HTTPS secure protocol calls.

 ## Input & Output Format

 All API methods will return JSON objects as result and will expect JSON objects as body parameters in UTF-8 Character set.